 I think a lot of people said things like they were “blown away” and they had never seen someone play guitar like that.
-But honestly there are a group of solo guitarists who do play like me.
+But honestly, there are a group of solo guitarists that play like me.
 No one else writes like me though and that is what they were actually reacting to.

 Can you tell us a little about your upcoming show at New York University Abu Dhabi?

 It’s a show about data and the things that data outlines, but from a philosophical standpoint.
 There is a lot of great tech allowing me to control things that you see and hear with drums and guitars.
 A lot of projection of images on the floor and walls of a tent onstage.
 It’s a multimedia show in every sense of the word, but we are making every attempt to push that media into realms that haven’t been seen before.
 It’s going to be interesting and beautiful and like nothing anyone has done before no matter what.